Sales Team Training

-The way to teach your salespersons to close deals for large accounts is really a loaded question.
+The way to teach your salespersons to close deals for large accounts is a loaded question.
 You can’t teach the sales reps to do it on their own.
-Parts of the process they can learn and they can be part of the process.
-To expect sales reps to go out and land a major account on their own is just unrealistic.
+They can learn Parts of the process and be part of the process.
+Expecting sales reps to go out and land a major account on their own is unrealistic.
 Proper sales team training makes a huge difference.

-When a sales rep calls on a team of people, the members of the team are responsible for making a decision.
-They are afraid of taking risks and of the consequences if that decision is the wrong one.
+When a sales rep calls on a team of people, the group members are responsible for making a decision.
+They are afraid of taking risks and the consequences if that decision is wrong.
 The sales reps will be suspect.
 Prospects perceive sales reps as having an agenda.
-If the sales reps lips are moving, they must be lying to them, so prospects won’t trust the sales reps.
+If the sales rep’s lips are moving, they must be lying to them so that prospects won’t trust the sales reps.

 The problem with a salesperson is they are usually optimists.
 No matter what prospects say, sales reps still see a possibility.
-Even when somebody is telling them they never want to talk again, they continue to look for an opportunity.
+Even when somebody tells them they never want to talk again, they continue looking for an opportunity.
 They continue to chase the whale.

-Selling large deals requires big resources and a different way of thinking.
+Selling large deals requires ample resources and a different way of thinking.

-If you’re the CEO reading this post, you know that you have to be a really good steward of your resources and use them wisely.
+If you’re the CEO reading this post, you must be an excellent steward of your resources and use them wisely.
 Large accounts have many more steps.

-These larger deals require a lot more people and you must understand the client and the politics of the deal.
+These more significant deals require a lot more people, and you must understand the client and the politics of the agreement.
 If you’re not careful, you will waste time and resources.
-Whatever your sales team spends pursuing one deal causes something else to suffer, they need training on how to land bigger deals
+Whatever your sales team spends pursuing one deal causes something else to suffer; they need training on landing bigger deals.

-A large deal can have a huge payoff; but, done wrong, it can suck your resources dry.
+A large deal can have a considerable payoff, but if done wrong, it can suck your resources dry.
 That’s why a sales rep shouldn’t pursue them in a vacuum by themselves.
 It’s just not possible.

-Here’s an analogy Tom Searcy uses in his book, Whale Hunting.
-In an Eskimo village, it depends on everyone working together to hunt the whale that will sustain the village through the winter.
+Here’s an analogy Tom Searcy uses in his book Whale Hunting.
+In an Eskimo village, it depends on everyone working together to hunt the whale that will sustain the town through the winter.
 If they don’t find the whale, they won’t eat.

 Even the children in the village know the signs that a whale is near.
 They will see the flocks of birds over the ocean.
 They can observe the schools of fish that attract the whales as it is their food source.
 These children are the spotters that will alert the hunters when they see signs that a whale is close.